 Our simple, yet difficult to replicate, business model and the recurring nature of our services translates into an attractive return on invested capital for our franchisees.
 A European Wax Center location typically reaches maturity in year five of operations, at which point a center generates on average \$1.0 million in revenue and annual cash-on-cash returns in excess of 60%.
-On average, our franchisees initially invest approximately \$356,000 when opening a new center with ongoing fees that are determined by the service sales of each center.
-These ongoing fees include royalty and marketing fund contribution, which are 6% and 3% of service sales, respectively.
+A typical franchisee initially invests approximately \$356,000 when opening a new center (excluding real estate purchase or lease costs, preopening expenses and initial working capital investment), with ongoing fees that are determined by the service sales of each center.
+These ongoing fees include royalty and marketing fund contributions, which are 6% and 3% of service sales, respectively.
 Our centers follow a highly predictable maturation curve once open that is consistent across cohorts and geographies, with average AUV of \$0.7 million and double-digit EBITDA margins already in year two of operations.